 Presenting qualitative data

 Qualitative data is often much longer than quantitative data as it involves multiple pages of transcripts and survey responses.
 This makes it challenging to include in the Findings chapter.
-So before writing, figure out what are the important insights and comments you need to include (the outline can help here).
+So before writing, figure out what are the important insights and comments you need to include (PhD thesis writing services can help here).
 And when presenting them, find ways to insert such quotes into your analysis to give emphasis.